prototypdigital/skeletor/README.md

 This scroll view will automatically scroll to an active input field rendered inside it, provided you attach the `onInputFocus` callback to the input `onFocus` prop.
 This is a lambda component, returning a callback which you attach to input fields rendered within it.

 <b>NOTE</b> &mdash; This works on iOS only, Android does this by default with `android:windowSoftInputMode`

+Some default props are applied, check JSDOC of component by hovering over it in your IDE.

 #### Props